 On Monday 11 April, Shake It Up Australia and Parkinson’s Victoria announced their firm commitment to work together in the area of research funding for the benefit of the entire Parkinson’s Community.

-In a challenging fiscal environment, the two organisations recognise the importance of collaborating, partnering and leveraging each other’s capabilities which has led to Parkinson’s Victoria contributing $160,706 over three years to a Parkinson’s research project funded by the Shake It Up / Michael J. Fox Foundation Partnership.
+In a challenging fiscal environment, the two organisations recognise the importance of collaborating, partnering and leveraging each other’s capabilities which have led to Parkinson’s Victoria contributing $160,706 over three years to a Parkinson’s research project funded by the Shake It Up / Michael J. Fox Foundation Partnership.

-Before sharing details of the project here is a brief snap shot of how Shake It Up Australia funds research in partnership with The Michael J. Fox Foundation for Parkinson’s Research (MJFF).
+Before sharing details of the project here is a brief snapshot of how Shake It Up Australia funds research in partnership with The Michael J. Fox Foundation for Parkinson’s Research (MJFF).

 - First, Australian researchers apply for project funding directly to MJFF in the United States.